huonglt/repos-app/README.md

 ### To run the app

-From the terminal, go to the folder of the source code\
+From the terminal, go to the folder of the source code, run npm start\
-Type npm start\
 Open http://localhost:3000 to view the app in your browser

 ### To run tests